Itvisors/mendix-DataTables/README.md

 ## Backlog

-- Set CSS classes on rows or cells based on styling rules.
 - Currently only XPath can be used to get the grid data.
 Datasource microflows will be supported in a future release.

 ## Configuration